-Here’s what you need to know about Prescott, his journey to the NFL and his rookie season thus far:
+Here’s what you need to know about Prescott, his journey to the NFL and his first NFL season:

 1. Prescott Was One of The Greatest Players in Mississippi State University History